Trump On North Korea KN-20 ICBM Missile That Traveled About 620 Miles: ‘We Will Handle It.’ [Video]

 The missile traveled more than 620 miles, which is approximately 1,000 km, prior to splashing down in the Sea of Japan.
 The North Korean missile, according to CNN, known as the KN-20 intercontinental ballistic missile, is one that might be able to reach the U.S., therefore, the world awaits Trump’s response to the latest missile launch.

 Trump’s planned live address to the nation was expected to touch on the new GOP tax plan as well as any reaction to North Korea launching another missile, with Kim Jong Un seemingly taunting President Trump, who dubbed him “Rocket Man.”
-Previously, North Korea set off an ICBM on September 15, which flew across Japan.
+Previously, North Korea launched an ICBM on September 15, which flew across Japan.

 .@POTUS was briefed, while missile was still in the air, on the situation in North Korea.